Tellay/imager/README.md

 # Install the dependencies at in the two folders
 $ yarn

-# Run the web server in client folder
+# Enter in client page and run it with:
+$ yarn dev

+# Enter in server page and run it with:
 $ yarn dev
 ```